Library-book vandalism: State-sponsored destruction

 One of the most destructive groups of people have been communist regimes, which have destroyed library books that do not serve the current power structure.
 In Soviet Russia, as Joseph Stalin "purged" individuals, all of their writing and research was also destroyed.
 During the Invasion of Tibet, Chinese communists forced Tibetans to destroy their own books or manuscripts by burning, shredding, mixing with manure or by walking on them.
-One of the most well-known instances of book burning occurred during the Third Reich, where Nazis burned books and other writings by those they deemed to be degenerates, including Jews, communists, anarchists, and sexologists.
+One of the most well-known instances of book burning occurred in Nazi Germany, where Nazis burned books and other writings by those they deemed to be degenerates, including Jews, communists, anarchists, and sexologists.
 Other totalitarian governments have destroyed various library books because these governments see "reading and research as political acts" which can lead individuals to thoughts that run counter to the government.

 Effects of library-materials vandalism

 Materials vandalism requires considerable staff time and resources to overcome.
 Library staff at the University of Cape Coast reported that library material vandalism made it difficult for them to effectively do their job and assist library patrons with information requests.
 Costs of book vandalism can include replacement costs for general collection items.

 In some cases, years of potentially irreplaceable work have been destroyed.
 In 1969, five thousand library catalog cards were destroyed at the University of Illinois.
 The cards were found in various states throughout the building and in a residence hall on campus.
 The destruction was considered by the director of the library as worth over $55,000 and that it would be "almost impossible to reconstruct them."

 Cultural heritage can be destroyed through vandalism.
-A fire set at the Siege of Peking during the Boxer Rebellion in 1900 in China caused the destruction of the Yong Le Da Dian and other irreplaceable books.
+In China, a fire set at the Siege of Peking during the Boxer Rebellion in 1900 caused the destruction of the Yongle Encyclopedia and other irreplaceable books.
 Not only were many of the books housed in the Hanlin Library destroyed by fire, but many of the books not ruined were collected by British soldiers as souvenirs.
-Because the Yong Le Da Dian was written out by hand and had no copies, much of the cultural heritage it recorded is lost forever.
+Because the Yongle Encyclopedia was written out by hand and had no copies, much of the cultural heritage it recorded is lost forever.